Updated on 6/24/19

-The World Health Organization (WHO) defines “heterotrophs” as micro-organisms that require organic carbon for growth and Heterotrophic Plate Count (HPC) as colony counts using a simple, culture test on an organic carbon medium (WHO 2017).
+Heterotrophic Plate Count (HPC) — aka “standard plate count,” “total bacterial count,” and several other terms — are bacteria colony counts detected by using a simple, culture test on an organic carbon medium (Allen 2004, WHO 2017).
 The bacteria population recovered in HPC tests can vary widely with temperatures, incubation times, nutrients, and methods used by the laboratory.

-People are exposed to HPC bacteria much more from food than from water (WHO 2003).
-Tens of thousands of colony-forming units (CFUs) per gram or milliliter have been found in dairy, meat, and vegetable products (Reynolds 2002).
+People are exposed to HPC bacteria much more from food than from water (Allen 2004, WHO 2003).
+Tens of thousands of colony forming units (CFUs) per gram or milliliter have been found in dairy, meat, and vegetable products (Reynolds 2002).

 For the type of water management program (WMP) outlined in ANSI/ASHRAE Standard 188 and the Centers for Disease Control and Prevention (CDC) toolkit (CDC 2017)—and required for hospitals and nursing homes that receive reimbursements from the Centers for Medicare & Medicaid Services (CMS)—tests are generally performed for one of two purposes: